-In 1994, the Region of Waterloo released a draft Regional Official Policies Plan (ROPP) with a planning horizon of 2016 for public consultation.
-Among the policies in the draft ROPP, was one calling for an increase in the minimum intensification target to 10%.
-This policy was opposed by the development industry and local municipalities as being unrealistic.
-In the end, the policy in the new ROPP approved in 1995 contained a 5% minimum intensification target.
-This policy remained in force and effect until the Ontario Municipal Board (OMB) approval of the current Regional Official Plan (ROP) in 2015.
+In 1994, the Region of Waterloo released a draft new Regional Official Policies Plan (ROPP) with a planning horizon of 2016 for public consultation.
+Among the policies in the draft ROPP was one calling for an increase in intensification to 10%.
+This policy was vehemently opposed by the development industry and local municipalities as being way too high and completely unrealistic.
+In the end, the policy in the new ROPP approved in 1995 only required 5% intensification.
+This policy remained in force and effect until the Ontario Municipal Board (OMB) approval of the current Regional Official Plan (ROP) in August 2015.

 Times have changed.
-The 2016 planning horizon of the 1995 ROPP falls roughly in the middle of the 10-year period from 2012 to 2021 where the average intensification rate in the Region of Waterloo was 59.5%.
-Over the five years since the 2016 planning horizon of the 1995 ROPP (2017 to 2021), the average intensification rate has been 64.0%.
+The 2016 planning horizon of the 1995 ROPP (that required 5% intensification) falls roughly in the middle of the 10-year period from 2012 to 2021 where the average intensification rate in the Region of Waterloo was 59.5%.
+Over the last five years (2017 to 2021), the intensification rate was 64.0%.

 Planning in a changing world is not easy.
-The days of looking backwards and extrapolating forward are gone and over the next 30 years addressing the existential challenges we now face associated with climate change will be no different.
+The days of looking backwards and extrapolating forward are gone and over the next 30 years addressing the existential challenges we now face with climate change will be no different.